Something Ilk

 Something Ilk is the debut album of Irish songstress Cathy Davey.
 It was released in 2004.
 The release date for Ireland was 20 August 2004, whilst the release date for the United Kingdom was 23 August 2004.

 The album received a largely positive reaction in the Irish media.
 Davey later expressed her unhappiness with the album and the pressures which the record company had placed upon her.

 Background and recording

 After four performances in Dublin, Davey went to the countryside and commenced writing the songs which would later feature on her debut album.
 Davey and her band recorded Something Ilk at a studio in Wales.
 The studio was named Rockfield Studio.
-Much of the recording was done during a heat wave which occurred in the summer of 2003.
+Much of the recording was done during a heatwave which occurred in the summer of 2003.
 They remained at the studio in Wales for a period of approximately seven weeks.
 The recording process included sitting down in circles to make sounds and swinging doors open and shut again to create sounds.
 Something Ilk was produced by Ben Hillier who had previously worked with Blur and Elbow.
 Something Ilk was then released in 2004.